qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/development/roadmap.rst

 Road Map
 =========

-Releases and development of QGIS follow a timebased schedule.
+Releases and development of QGIS follow a timebased schedule (roadmap).

 - Even version numbers (2.18, 3.2 etc) are release versions.